nora75/qmk_firmware/keyboards/niu_mini/keymaps/nora75/readme.md

     Use When you don't want to type any keys.

 + Can move mouse,Scroll and Left click.

+    Keys like Vim.
+    Such as f is Scroll Down like Vim <C-f>.and so on...

 + Vim move cursor key support.

+    But only h j k l as cursor.

 # Files